 My research interests have gradually evolved through my life experiences and opportunities.
 With my background in nursing and health promotion, I am able to bring a unique perspective to health communication research.
-In my early graduate research career, I have worked in diverse research projects including but not limited to uncertainty communication, targeting, narratives, genetic communication, health literacy, and family health communication.
 My research focuses on the strategic communication of health information.
 I utilize foundational approaches to strategic communication to engage pressing issues in health communication.
-Among several areas of health communication, I have narrowed down my research interests at the intersection of communication theory, visual message features, and cancer risk communication.
+My research interests are at the intersection of communication theory, visual message features, and cancer risk communication.
 I also utilize physiological measures (e.g., eye-tracking, skin conductance, facial expression analysis) in my research.

 Christy, K. R., Jensen, J. D., Sarapin, S. H., Yale, R. N., Weaver, J., & Pokharel, M. (2017).
 Theorizing the impact of targeted narratives: Model admiration and narrative memorability.
 Journal of Health Communication, 10, 1–9.